 My Healthy Living Game Plan for Holiday Parties

 While each season of the year brings its own challenges when it comes to eating healthfully, the holiday season seems to be the hardest to control.
-With neighborhood parties, work parties, family gatherings, family cookie traditions, and not to mention candy everywhere, it certainly doesn’t make it easy to focus on health.
+With family gatherings, pie making traditions, neighborhood parties, work parties, and not to mention candy everywhere, it certainly doesn’t make it easy to focus on health.

-As a Registered Dietitian Nutritionist and Certified Health Coach I focus on how to help people make better nutrition choices to improve their health.
-This holiday season I’m taking a football-inspired approach in honor of our Kansas City Chiefs.
+As a Registered Dietitian Nutritionist and Certified Health Coach, I focus on how to help people make better nutrition choices to improve their health.
+This holiday season I’m taking a football-inspired approach.

 - Fuel up in the pre-game: I frequently hear people say they’re fasting all day to prepare for a big night out.
 While I can understand the logic behind trying to save all your calories for the big party, this is not the smartest idea.
 First, being hungry is miserable and this plan leaves you with little to no energy throughout the day.